ZE3kr/ZE3kr.com/source/_posts/2024-02-04-vision-pro-experience.md

 Besides pinch 🤌 controls, direct button clicks are also interactive, bringing the window "closer" and then using your index finger to tap the air screen like on an iPad, which is quite useful for websites with small buttons, such as YouTube.
 This approach is more convenient for websites not well adapted, where buttons are close together.

-The control experience for iPad compatible apps is also quite good.
-Many software (including those Apple once advertised as supporting Vision Pro) are actually just iPad compatible versions.
+The control experience for iPad-compatible apps is also quite good.
+Many software (including those Apple once advertised as supporting Vision Pro) are actually just iPad-compatible versions.
 Trying iPad versions of Lightroom, Paramount+, Maps, etc., I found the experience surprisingly good.
 The biggest issue remains the typing experience.
 Thinking back, the front-end scheduling, mouse pointer, and Apple Pencil's Hover feature added to the iPad are amazingly similar to the interactions with Vision Pro, making iPad Apps that support these features perform well on Vision Pro.

 My favorite method of typing is now using both index fingers to tap the keyboard.
-I've gradually gotten used to it, but it's still not as good as the iPhone's small screen keyboard.
+I've gradually gotten used to it, but it's still not as good as the iPhone's small-screen keyboard.
 The Bluetooth keyboard remains to be tried.

 After using the Vision Pro for a while, whenever I see a screen in the real world that feels far away or improperly positioned, I instinctively want to 🤌 adjust it, only to realize I can't 😂.
 I think this will become a subconscious gesture in the future, similar to scenarios described in Liu Cixin's "The Three-Body Problem".